randomtest2378/open-genmoji/README.md

 > This tutorial is specifically for Mac.
 However, Open Genmoji is completely adaptable for other operating systems.
 You will just need another tool to run Flux.1 Dev, with a LoRA.

 If you're new to Image Generation or locally running models, this is the place for you.
 This guide will lead you through all the steps necessary to run Open Genmoji, and also use the Open Genmoji Prompt Assist metaprompt.

+Before you start, ensure you are using Python 3.11.
+The easiest way to do this is by installing Python 3.11 with your method of choice, then replacing the CLI command `python3`/`python` with `python3.11`.
+Ensure you also create your `venv` with Python 3.11.

 First, let's get started by simply running the model.